iXeriox/PVEToggle/README.md

 # PVEToggle V2

-Welcome to the **Minecraft Plugin Template**!
-This repository provides a clean starting point for developing Bukkit/Spigot plugins for Minecraft servers.
+Welcome to the Git of **PVEToggle**!
+This repository is a complete rewrite of the popular PVEToggle; This version provides a smoother, cleaner and uncluttered approach at handling mobs at your own command.

+Features:

+- Permission based commands.
+- Combat sequencing (Unable to toggle in combat or up to 10 seconds after)
 ---

 <details>